The Best Black Friday Marketing Campaigns of All Time

 Summing it up

-No matter what strategy you choose for your Black Friday marketing campaigns –– traditional discounts, an “anti” approach, or something outstanding and on-the-verge.
-The most important is that this strategy correlates with the values of your brand and matches the needs of your target market.
+It doesn’t really matter what strategy you choose for your Black Friday marketing campaigns –– traditional or alternative.
+The most important is that this strategy aligns with the values of your brand and meets the needs of your target audience.

-We’ll be updating this post every year with exciting and engaging examples of Black Friday campaigns.
+We’ll be updating this article every year with fresh examples of Black Friday campaigns.
 Stay tuned for more!

 Article by